menandmice/micetro_docs/guides/user-manual/acl_roles.rst

 Through roles you can manage access control in Micetro.

+Objects (servers, zones, scopes, IP addresses, etc.) in Micetro are accessed through :ref:`acl-roles` configured with :ref:`acl-permissions`. :ref:`acl-users` and :ref:`acl-groups` do not have direct access to objects, only if they're **assigned to roles**.
+Administrators can control a user or group's access by assigning or removing them from roles.

 .. note::
     This page is for generic management of roles.
 See :ref:`acl-general-roles`, :ref:`acl-specific-roles`, and :ref:`acl-legacy-roles` for the particularities of the different role types.

 Adding a new role
 ^^^^^^^^^^^^^^^^^

-Through this function, you add new users who can then be assigned to groups.
+Through this function, you add new roles to Micetro.

 1. Navigate to :menuselection:`Admin --> Configuration` and select :guilabel:`Roles` in the filtering sidebar.
 The built-in roles are displayed here, as well as all other roles that have been added to Micetro already.